supertestnet/lightning_blinder/README.md

 This is insightful: Phoenix cannot tell if the destination of a lightning invoice is the "real" recipient or "a trampoline node" -- which is a type of routing node on the lightning network that sort of serves as a "decoy" recipient.
 (For more info, see [lnproxy.org/about.html](https://lnproxy.org/about.html).)
 Phoenix assumes that "in the most common case" a lightning invoice sends the money to a real person directly, without using a decoy (a trampoline node).
 My motivation with this software is to invalidate Phoenix's assumption and make decoys (trampoline nodes) more common on the lightning network.
 Below, I describe a protocol for doing so.

+By the way, if this software works, it should improve LN privacy regardless of whether you use an LSP, a custodian, or a self-hosted node.
+But we'll see.

 # Protocol setup
 The protocol requires three pieces of software: Lightning Blinder Send (LBS), Lightning Blinder Receive (LBR), and Lightning Blinder Coordinate (LBC).